View all categories

 • Control cold and allergy symptoms.
 A decongestant or cough suppressant might be in order from time to time.

+Are there exercises menopausal women can do to support their pelvic floor?
 Yes, there are!
 If that belly laugh, sneeze, cough or gallop on the treadmill results in light bladder leakage, kegel exercises are in order.
 Imagine this: contract your pelvic floor muscles as if you are “holding it in super tight”.
 Hold that pose for 10 seconds or so, then relax your muscles.
-Repeat this sequence10 or 20 times a day.
+Repeat this sequence 10 or 20 times a day.

 Voila!
 You have just done kegel exercises, designed to tone and strengthen the pelvic floor muscles and help to control urine leakage.